A5873/PhantomGuard/RUST.md

 ## Conclusion

-A Rust implementation is entirely feasible and would offer significant performance and security advantages.
+A Rust implementation is entirely feasible and would offer significant performance and security advantages for PhantomGuard.
 However, it represents a more significant development investment than the Python version.
 The ideal approach might be to implement performance-critical components in Rust while maintaining the high-level orchestration in Python, at least initially.